open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 `location` specifies a default time zone canonical ID to be used for date parsing in case it is not part of `format`.

+When loading `location` collector looks for the IANA Time Zone database in the following locations in order:
+- the directory or uncompressed zip file named by the ZONEINFO environment variable,
+- on a Unix system, the system standard installation location,
+- $GOROOT/lib/time/zoneinfo.zip,
+- the `time/tzdata` package, if it was imported.

+In case you're building from source importing `time/tzdata` will ensure collector works properly on each system.
+This will add roughly 500kB to binary size.

 Examples:

 - `Time("02/04/2023", "%m/%d/%Y")`